 Contributor: Sandy & Vijay from Voyager

-Once you are done with admiring the beautiful surroundings, you can take a trip to the Dwarsini Temple and the Bonbibi Temple.
-Both the temples are in honour of local deities and venerated by the locals.
+Once you are done admiring the beautiful surroundings, you can take a trip to the Dwarsini Temple and the Bonbibi Temple.
+Both the temples are in honor of local deities and venerated by the locals.
 If you happen to visit Bangriposi during the weekends, do not forget to visit the local Haat (market).
-It is a colourful place where you will see the tribes with their fares.
+It is a colorful place where you will see the tribes with their fares.
 Other places of interest near Bangriposi are the Sulaipat Dam and the Bankbal Dam.
 During the monsoon, both these places look mesmerizing with the clouds hanging over the vast stretches of water.

 How to reach

 Bangriposi has a quaint railway station, but not all trains stop there.
 The nearest one is at Balasore.
 From Balasore, you can take a trekker or a car to Bangriposi.
 There is one DMU passenger train from Balasore to Bangriposi at 10 AM.
 The train journey is extremely beautiful as it passes through the jungles and countryside of Odisha.

 Blogger: Agni & Amrita from Tale of 2 Backpackers

 Monsoon unravels a different landscape in India with green carpets sprawling across many parts of the country.
 Western ghats which stretch for more than 1600 km is probably the densest and greenest part and a favourite with trekkers and nemophilists alike.
 In the monsoons, Coorg in southern Karnataka offers some of the best trekking options in the Western Ghats.
 Tadiyandamol, near Kakkabe, is one of the highest peaks in Karnataka and is a popular moderate trek with magnificent views and lush greenery all along.
 Coorg is laced with expansive coffee plantations and the trek takes you past them to the towering hills nearby.